Pittsburgh synagogue shooter’s troubled upbringing put him at risk for severe mental illness, psychologist says - KESQ

 ‘Betrayal trauma’

-On Wednesday, Porterfield testified that Bowers’ parents, Barbara Jenkins and Randall Bowers, provided an unstable family environment for him through his infancy and early childhood.
+Porterfield testified that Bowers’ parents, Barbara Jenkins and Randall Bowers, had provided an unstable family environment for him through his infancy and early childhood.

 She said the “dose” of trauma really matters when a caregiver, instead of providing a caring environment, is a source of horror, sadness and fear.
 It’s called betrayal trauma, she said.